 Euclid Williamson founded Target H.O.P.E. in 1994 after extensive experience in executive leadership, fundraising, and working with adolescents.
 He has held such leadership positions as Vice President of Development in Public Affairs at the Chicago Urban League, Director of Development and the Executive Director of the Foundation Board at Northeastern Illinois University, and Director of the Minority Engineering Program at the Illinois Institute of Technology.
 During his tenure, the Illinois Institute of Technology graduated the highest number of African American engineers in the nation and became a national model for minority engineering initiatives across the country.
 Mr. Williamson also served as a Project Manager at the United Negro College Fund.
 He received his bachelor’s degrees in political science and psychology at Chicago State University and a master’s degree in public administration at Roosevelt University.

 Mr. Williamson he boasts a long list of awards and affiliations, such as his former position as the Regional Chairperson of the Jackie Robinson Foundation Chicago Selection Committee.
 In November of 2003, Mr. Williamson was inducted into the Hall of Fame at his alma mater, Harlan High School.
 In 2001, Target H.O.P.E. was awarded the BP Amoco Award of Excellence for “Best Practices in Pre-College Education”.
 Euclid Williamson received an Honorary Doctorate of Laws Degree from The University of Missouri-Columbia on May 12, 2012 and served as Commencement Speaker for the Honors class of 2012.
-Most recently, he was awarded a Doctorate of Humanities from Washington University in St. Louis in the Spring of 2016.
+Mr. Williamson was awarded a Doctorate of Humanities from Washington University in St. Louis in the Spring of 2016 and was recently awarded the 2023 Agent of Change Award from the National Black Prosecutors Association.

 Professor Gregory Blair received his bachelor’s degree in mathematics at Xavier University of Louisiana followed by a master’s degree in mathematics at Loyola University.
 Professor Blair has taught calculus, pre-calculus, advanced algebra/trigonometry and geometry at Target H.O.P.E since 1996.
 Professor Blair has provided intense instruction which has resulted in 92 percent of his students scoring above the national norm in mathematics subject matter.